gui88Abreu/EspMath/README.md

 ## Array Class

-The array class allows us to provide multiple features to perform the essential operations for an array type.
+The array class provides multiple features to perform essential operations for an array type.
 Please read its documentation alongside the code at [Array](src/esp_array.h) for more information.

 ## ANSI C version